 www.hdb-stiftung.com

-The baroque court garden has a special feature: it was not built directly next to the palace, as is usual elsewhere.
-This was not possible due to the cramped spatial conditions resulting from the castle's location on a mountain spur.
-It was therefore relocated to the former suburb and connected to the castle via the “Neuer Weg”.
+The baroque courtyard garden has a special feature: It was not laid out directly next to the palace, as is usual elsewhere.
+This was not possible due to the cramped spatial conditions caused by the palace's location on a hilltop.
+It was therefore relocated to the former suburb and connected to the palace via the ‘Neuer Weg’.

-The bell-shaped green area includes two water basins and the orangery with south-facing windows.
-As a typical example of baroque garden architecture, it was built in 1749/50 according to a plan by the court painter Johann Valentin Tischbein.
-After extensive renovation in 1983, it is now used as a space for exhibitions.
+The bell-shaped gardens include two water basins and the orangery with south-facing windows.
+A typical example of Baroque garden architecture, it was built in 1749/50 according to a plan by court painter Johann Valentin Tischbein.
+After extensive refurbishment in 1983, it is now used as an exhibition space.

-After decades in slumber, extensive preparatory studies and finally the revitalization measures from 2021-2023, the Sophienberg landscape garden, a creation of Prince Christian Friedrich Karl zu Hohenlohe-Kirchberg from the 18th century, can be experienced again in its original beauty since September 2023.
+After decades of slumber, extensive preparatory studies and finally the revitalisation measures from 2021-2023, the Sophienberg landscape garden, a creation of Prince Christian Friedrich Karl zu Hohenlohe-Kirchberg from the 18th century, can be experienced again in its original beauty since September 2023.

 Hofgarten und Orangerie